8Vinso8/Realtor-Backend/README.md

   - title
   - GET Parameters(?)
     - filtering by fields | example: ?id=1&date=2022-10-10
-    - favorite - if "true" then adds advert to favorite, if  "false" - then delete adverts from favorite
+    - favorite - if not null then adds/remove advert to favorite

   - **`api/adverts/<pk:int>`** - advert detail